-If you look on the front of the envelope, Style D has a lace overlay to give it a contrasting color.
+If you look at the front of the envelope, Style D has a lace overlay to give it a contrasting color.
 If you see a contrast listed for your style, you’ll need to get it along with the main fabric.
-In some patterns, contrasts are an essential part of construction.
+In some patterns, contrasts are an essential part of the construction.
 For this pattern, it’s an accent.

 This contrast requires a 60″ width fabric only.
 You cannot use a 45″ width fabric.
 It’ll be too small for the pattern.
 So when looking for a contrast, you need to look for the appropriate width on the end of the bolt or on the website.
 Once you’ve found your fabric, you can read the chart much like before.
 Contrast D for size 22 on the right side of the chart requires 1 7/8 yards.

 When scanning the chart on the envelope, you may also see separate fabric requirements listed on the chart like this.